zdeneklapes/bazos/README.md

 # BAZOS-API

-## Authors:

-- Zdeněk Lapeš <lapes.zdenek@gmail.com>

-## Description:

-Current stuff in this repository is just used to remove and add new items to bazos.cz and .sk
+Current functionality supports removing and adding items to bazos.cz and .sk

 ## Installation: